snehitvaddi/SelfDriving-Car_Deep-Learning/README.md

 Data format is as follows: `filename.jpg angle,year-mm-dd hr:min:sec:millisec`

 ### 👉 Procedure
-Step-1: First, run `LoadData_V2.py` which will get dataset from folder and store it in a pickle file after preprocessing.
+Step-1: First, run `LoadData_V2.py` which will get dataset from folder and store it in a pickle file after preprocessing.<br>
 Step-2: Now you need to have the data, run `Train_pilot.py` which will load data from pickle.
-After this, the training process begins.
+After this, the training process begins.<br>
-Step-3: For testing it on the video, run `AutopilotApp_V2.py`
+Step-3: For testing it on the video, run `AutopilotApp_V2.py`<br>

 ### 💡 Support
 Support my work my marking this repo with a <b>"⭐ star"</b>